winzurk/torchtraps/README.rst

 insights about ecosystems, and ultimately leading to more efficient resource allocation and better informed policy making by NGOs and government agencies.

-Torch Traps aims to provide a simple tool (as little as 1 line of code) to bring state-of-the-art computer vision models into the hands of biologists to accelerate the speed at which they can review camera trap imagery.
+Torch Traps aims to provide a simple tool (as little as 1 line of python code) to bring state-of-the-art computer vision models into the hands of biologists to accelerate the speed at which they can review camera trap imagery.